AbhinRustagi/Internship-Fair-Portal/server/Readme.md

 # Server

-In order to send confirmation emails, a Hobby server setup on Heroku.
+To send confirmation emails and remark emails, a basic Express server setup on Heroku.